richardreiter/vinyl-exchange-club/README.md

 - Footer:
   - The footer can be found at the bottom of all pages (common website convention) and is fully responsive on all viewports.
-  - All links were tested making sure they are corret and open on a new tab.
+  - All links were tested making sure they are correct and open on a new tab.

 ### Fixed Bugs

 - Footer icons had disappeared from Photos page:
-  - I had accidentaly deleted the [Font Awesome](https://fontawesome.com/) kit script from the page's source code, issue was fixed once I implemented the script again (footer icons reappeared).
+  - I had accidentally deleted the [Font Awesome](https://fontawesome.com/) kit script from the page's source code, the issue was fixed once I implemented the script again (footer icons reappeared).

-- Background image disappeared from Contact page once website was deployed:
+- Background image disappeared from the Contact page once website was deployed:
   - I hadn't noticed I was using an absolute file path as opposed to a relative one for that image in particular, once I deployed the site I couldn't see the contact page's background image, this was fixed once I changed the file path to a relative path.

-- iFrame code embbed validation issue:
+- iFrame code embed validation issue:
   - When passing the contact page code through [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Frichardreiter.github.io%2Fvinyl-exchange-club%2F), initially I had received a few error messages regarding the iFrame code snippet I copied from Spotify, these were fixed once I read the error messages from the validator and removed the width, frameborder and allowtransparency attributes from the code snippet.

 - Photos page validation warning: